biglotteryfund/blf-alpha/docs/testing.md

 # Testing

 We rely on a number of different tools for testing our code.
+Please ensure that you write new tests when adding non-trivial new code, update existing tests when modifying functionality, and remove outdated tests which are no longer in use.
+Our confidence in a quick release cycle is built on top of these tests so if they become outdated and unreliable then our users' experience is likely to become unreliable, too.

 ## Linting